-Letters home and newspaper interviews with survivors of the 47th Pennsylvania in later years confirm that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment and trial.
+Letters home and newspaper interviews with survivors of the 47th Pennsylvania in later years confirm that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment.

 As part of Dwight’s Division of the 2nd Brigade, Department of Washington’s 22nd Corps, Private David Bills and his fellow 47th Pennsylvania Volunteers then participated in the Union’s Grand Review of the Armies on 23-24 May.